kumu/docs/guides/advanced-settings.md

-# Advanced Settings
+# @settings

-Certain features of Kumu are only exposed via the advanced editor of your current view.
+Certain features of Kumu are only exposed via the advanced editor of your current view within an `@settings` block.
 Here's your guide to those features:

 ## Custom clustering